-As Medicare’s Quality Improvement Organization (QIO) for Oregon, Acumentra Health convenes and assists teams from Oregon medical practices participating in the national Patient Safety and Clinical Pharmacy Services Collaborative (generally called “Patient Safety Pharmacy Collaborative,” or PSPC) from 2011 through July 2014.
+As Medicare’s Quality Improvement Organization (QIO) for Oregon, Acumentra Health convened and assisted teams from Oregon medical practices participating in the national Patient Safety and Clinical Pharmacy Services Collaborative (generally called “Patient Safety Pharmacy Collaborative,” or PSPC) from 2011 through July 2014.

 The goal of QIO support for the PSPC teams is to engage clinical pharmacy services (CPS), medical practices, health plans, and other community stakeholders in activities to reduce adverse drug events (ADEs) and potential adverse drug events (pADEs).
 Interventions incorporate evidence-based practices as well as best practices from the national collaborative.